Retirement

 We can’t start planning your retirement without getting to know you.
 What worked well for your best friend or family member might not work for you and vice versa.

-During the Discovery Meeting, which is the first meeting within the Guided Retirement System, your advisor will go through a prioritization exercise that helps determine the most important things to you and your spouse.
+During the Discovery Meeting, your advisor will go through a prioritization exercise that helps determine the most important things to you and your spouse.
 As we learn about the things you care about and your retirement goals, we’ll try to get a sense of how you think and feel about money.
 After all, most of the things that are important to you come at a cost.
 It’s our job to build a financial plan that allows you to accomplish your retirement goals while taking on the least amount of possible risk.

 Speaking of risk, there are five points of data that we’ll want to gather along with your retirement goals that we’ll touch on briefly during the Discovery Meeting.
 We’ll expand upon these five points in future meetings as well.
 They are: risk, spending, saving, timing, and legacy.